If you’re starting an LLC, the business entity formation process is one of the first and most important hurdles. This step can be terribly complex ...

 Who Can Be a Registered Agent?

-You can be your own registered agent for your LLC, or it can be another member of the LLC.
+A registered agent can be an individual (you or another member of the LLC) or a business.
 You can also choose to have another individual who is not a member, or a professional agency that offers registered agent services.

 The requirements to be a registered agent are: